Skip to content

 High performance power plan

-• In addition, click Change plan settings > Change advanced power settings.
+• In addition, click Change plan settings, then select Change advanced power settings.
 Set Processor power management > Minimum processor state to 100% (prevents throttling).

 • Adjust the Graphics power (if listed) to maximize performance.
 Set Sleep and Display off timers to 30+ minutes to avoid mid-game interruptions.